mageed/libr559dWII2018/README.md

 ## ASSIGNMENT 1: *Social media in professional settings report*

 In this assignment, students will write a critical report focused at social media use in professional settings (e.g., government, coroprates, educational organizations, libraries, museums).
-The report should discuss the most general cases of social media use in a number of chosen settings (3-4) and then focus more on a seeting of the student choice.
+The report should discuss the most general cases of social media use in a number of chosen settings (3-4) and then focus more on a setting of the student choice.
 The report should be illustrated with real world examples of social media accounts.
 A rubric will be provided to walk students through the different steps.

-## Deliverables: *Social media in professional settings report (~ 1500 words)*
+### Deliverables: *Social media in professional settings report (~ 1500 words)*

 ## ASSIGNMENT 2: *Analysis and evaluation of a professional social media source*